hugo-porto/theme/README.md

 Features planned to implement in the nearest future:

 - Opengraph and SEO meta information
-- Posts support
 - Default mock data to easy install and implementaton
-- Generator of configuration files
+- More configuration options
+- More examples and documentation
+- Dark mode switcher

+If you have any suggestions or feature requests, please open an issue on the GitHub repository.
+I would love to hear your feedback and ideas for improving the theme.

 ## Demo

-~~For a live demonstration of the theme in action, please visit the demo website at [https://hugo-porto.netlify.app/](https://hugo-porto.netlify.app/).
-This demo site showcases all the features and design elements that the Hugo Porto theme has to offer, providing a comprehensive overview of its capabilities.~~
+For a live demonstration of the theme in action, please visit the demo website at [https://hugo-porto.netlify.app/](https://hugo-porto.netlify.app/).
+This demo site showcases all the features and design elements that the Hugo Porto theme has to offer, providing a comprehensive overview of its capabilities.

 You can find the source code for the demo website at [https://github.com/hugo-porto/web](https://github.com/hugo-porto/web).